Weretik/CSharp-Basic/README.md

    - **Task 7**: The implementation for this task is located in [`Program.cs`](./11.%20Generic%20Constraints/Program.cs).
 Create a generic class that includes a static factory method `T FactoryMethod()`, which generates instances of the type specified as the generic parameter `T`.
 Ensure constraints are applied appropriately.

+15. **Exceptions**
+   - **Task 2**: Implement a [`Worker`](./Exceptions/Worker.cs) structure containing fields for the employee's name, position, and the year they started working.
+Ensure input validation and sort the records alphabetically.
+If the input year format is incorrect, throw an exception.
+The program should display employees whose work experience exceeds a user-defined value.
+   - **Task 3**: Create a [`Price`](./Exceptions/Price.cs) structure that stores information about a product, including its name, store, and price.
+The program should sort records alphabetically by store name and allow users to search for a store.
+If the store is not found, throw an exception.
+   - **Task 5**: Develop a [`Calculator`](./Exceptions/Calculator.cs) class with methods for addition, subtraction, multiplication, and division.
+The division method should check for division by zero and throw an exception if invalid input is detected.
+The program should allow users to input numbers and choose an operation, handling errors gracefully.

 Each section contains one or more C# files that demonstrate concepts through practical examples.

 ## Requirements